Siphoninus phillyreae

-The ash whitefly (Siphoninus phillyreae) is a species of whitefly native to western Eurasia, India and North Africa but also introduced to North America.
+Siphoninus phillyreae, the ash whitefly, is a species of whitefly native to western Eurasia, India and North Africa but also introduced to North America.
 It is known in agriculture as a pest species of fruit trees, including pomegranates, pear and apple trees.
 It also feeds on ash and ornamental pear trees.
 Encarsia inaron is used as a biological control for it.